cetteup/sponsortext/README.md

 Neither Battlefield 2 not Battlefield 2142 offer a way of exposing custom variables for a server.
 Thus, servers cannot (directly) provide information beyond what DICE deemed relevant some 20 years ago.
-Servers for the equally old Call of Duty games, which do support adding custom variables, nicely integrate with modern, web-based server browsers.
+In contrast, servers for the equally old Call of Duty games do support adding custom variables.
+The variables allow the games to nicely integrate with modern, web-based server browsers.
-[cod.pm](https://cod.pm/faq#6071) uses such custom variables to provide links to a server's Discord, website and/or TeamSpeak server.
+For example, [cod.pm](https://cod.pm/faq#6071) uses such custom variables to provide links to a server's Discord, website and/or TeamSpeak server.

 ## Sponsor text?